tweag/python-monorepo-example/2019-06-10-codestatistics.md

 [![UMAP embedding of the Haskell code data set](../../assets/img/posts/codestatistics_hask_umap_embedding_clusters_small.png)](../../assets/img/posts/codestatistics_hask_umap_embedding_clusters_large.png)

+Furthermore, the big blue cluster (#16) seems to contain mostly auto-generated code from the `amazonka` package, which implements communication with Amazon Web Service-compatible APIs.

 Conclusion
 ----------
 We found several interesting patterns in both Python and Haskell code - clusters of common language idioms, but also unexpected clusters stemming from byte strings.
 With these results, we could now build a very basic code completion tool: while you type, that tool would continuously check to which cluster the line you're typing most likely belongs to and suggest you words from that cluster.
 An obvious limitation, though, is the complete absence of context-sensitivity, meaning that proposed words neither depend on the order of previous words in the same line nor on adjacent LOCs.

 Other projects have taken the application of machine learning techniques far further, resulting in tools which can significantly facilitate programmers' lives.
 [Kite](https://kite.com/) performs context-sensitive code completion for Python and is available as a plug-in for several popular IDEs.
 The [Learning from Big Code website](http://http://learnbigcode.github.io/) lists several other interesting projects.
 For example, the [Software Reliability Lab](http://www.sri.inf.ethz.ch/) at ETH Zurich developed [JSNice](http://jsnice.org/), a tool to automatically rename and deobfuscate JavaScript code and to infer types.
 Finally, [Naturalize](http://groups.inf.ed.ac.uk/naturalize/) learns coding conventions from an existing codebase to improve consistency.

 And if you're eager to explore yourself: the analysis in this blog post was performed in a strictly reproducible pipeline built using [Nix](https://nixos.org).
 This means you can [download a single file](http://www.tweag.io/linkgoeshere) and then rerun our analysis by typing just one single line.
 Reproducible pipelines for data science using Nix will be discussed in a forthcoming blog post - stay tuned!

 Appendix: data preprocessing and technical details
 --------------------------------------------------
 After downloading the source code in the form of archives, we unpack them and all source files within a given package are concatenated and written to one single big corpus file.
 Some of the above analyses require us to know from which package a certain LOC originates.
 We thus also write a single file for each package containing a concatenation of all source files of that package.
 As a final step in the data preprocessing pipeline, we tokenize all LOC, meaning we replace all types of whitespace by a single space, retain only letters and convert upper case letters to lower case ones.

 To perform a dimensionality reduction of our data sets, it is neccessary to create informative feature vectores from each line of code.
 We use count vectorization as implemented in `scikit-learn` to turn each LOC in a binary vector, whose dimensions correspond to the 500 most frequent words in our Python / Haskell code corpus.
 We don't care how often a word occurs in a LOC, only whether it's there (1) or not (0).
 Furthermore, single-letter words are neglected.

 Having built these feature vectors, we apply a popular dimensionality reduction techniques, [UMAP](https://arxiv.org/pdf/1802.03426.pdf).
 UMAP is a manifold embedding technique, meaning that it tries to represent each data point in the high-dimensional feature space by a point on a lower-dimensional manifold in a way that similar points in the feature space lie close together on the lower-dimensional manifold.
 UMAP requires a measure of similarity in feature space.
 There are many possibilities to construct such a similarity.
 We choose to count the number of unequal entries of the two vectors - called the Hamming distance.
 In other words, we count the number of times one of the 500 most frequent words appears in only one LOC, but not in the other.
 A smaller Hamming distance indicates less differences and therefore that the LOC are more similar.

 To assign points in the two-dimensional representations of our data sets to clusters, we use the [Python implementation](https://github.com/scikit-learn-contrib/hdbscan) of the recent clustering algorithm [HDBSCAN](https://link.springer.com/chapter/10.1007/978-3-642-37456-2_14) (paywalled).
 A big advantage of HDBSCAN over many other clustering algorithms is that it automatically determines the number of clusters and allows to classify data points as noise.